HarvMatthews/SocialMedia_ReportGen/README.md

 Always open to suggestion and places to improve.
 Shows stats as a print statement, But im currently doing the stats side then will look into displaying data nicely

-Currently implementing most sent and recieved words of all time (Removing filler words)

 -Would be interesting to in the future implement:
   - Comparing the graphs of blocked friends with friends added